PetroIvaniuk/llms-tools/README.md

 - [High-Resolution Video Synthesis with Latent Diffusion Models](https://research.nvidia.com/labs/toronto-ai/VideoLDM/) - Latent Diffusion Models (LDMs) enable high-quality image synthesis while avoiding excessive compute demands by training a diffusion model in a compressed lower-dimensional latent space, by NVIDIA

 ## 3D
+ - [MAV3D (Make-A-Video3D)](https://make-a-video3d.github.io/) - a method for generating three-dimensional dynamic scenes from text descriptions.
+Our approach uses a 4D dynamic Neural Radiance Field (NeRF), which is optimized for scene appearance, density, and motion consistency by querying a Text-to-Video (T2V) diffusion-based model
  - [HiFA](https://hifa-team.github.io/HiFA-site/) - High-fidelity Text-to-3D with Advanced Diffusion Guidance
  - [AutoRecon](https://zju3dv.github.io/autorecon/) - a framework named for the automated discovery and reconstruction of an object from multi-view images
  - [BITE](https://bite.is.tue.mpg.de/) - enables 3D shape and pose estimation of dogs from a single input image.
 The model handles a wide range of shapes and breeds, as well as challenging postures far from the available training poses, like sitting or lying on the ground